Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Pathloss Fingerprint-Based Localization with Deep Learning

 \subsection{Proposed Method}

-Suppose that a user with location $\mathbf{x}_U = (x_U, y_U)$ reports the strength of beacon signals (Non-interfering identification signals), transmitted from a set of BSs $B_j$, $j=1,\ldots,J$, with known coordinates $\mathbf{x}_{B_j} = (x_{B_j},y_{B_j})$.
+Suppose that a UE with location coordinates $\mathbf{x}_U = (x_U, y_U)$ reports the strength of beacon signals (non-interfering identification signals), transmitted from a set of BSs $B_j$, $j=1,\ldots,J$, with known coordinates $\mathbf{x}_{B_j} = (x_{B_j},y_{B_j})$.
+We refer to such BSs as ``anchor BSs'' since they belong to the network of the wireless operator and, as such, their position is known.
 Based on the relation between transmit/receive powers and the pathloss $(\textup{P}_{\textup{Rx}})_{\rm dB} = \textup{P}_{\textup{L}}+ (\textup{P}_{\textup{Tx}})_{\rm dB}$, the pathloss between the device and the BSs, $p_j$, $j=1,\ldots,J$, can be calculated, where we assume the small-scale fading effects are eliminated by averaging over time and system bandwidth.
-In our approach, the position of the UE is estimated based on the following information. \begin{enumerate} \item The pathloss values $p_j$, $j=1,\ldots,J$, \item The estimations of the radio maps for each BS $R_j(x,y) := R(\mathbf{x}_{B_j}, (x,y))$, $j=1,\ldots,J$, computed via RadioUNet,\footnote{From now on it is convenient to represent the locations as pixel coordinates $(x,y) $ in the 2-dimensional plane.} \item The map of the urban environment, the locations of the BSs (which are fixed and known). \end{enumerate} The processing is typically performed by centralized processing in the cloud, based on the RSS information reported by the UE.
+In our approach, the position of the UE is estimated based on the following information. \begin{enumerate} \item The pathloss values $p_j$, $j=1,\ldots,J$, \item The estimations of the radio maps for each anchor BS $R_j(x,y) := R(\mathbf{x}_{B_j}, (x,y))$, $j=1,\ldots,J$, computed via RadioUNet,\footnote{From now on it is convenient to represent the locations as pixel coordinates $(x,y) $ in the 2-dimensional plane.} \item The map of the urban environment, the locations of the anchor BSs (which are fixed and known). \end{enumerate} The processing is typically performed in a centralized manne in the cloud, based on the RSS information reported by the UE.
 Alternatively, localized processing at the UE may also be considered, but in this case the UE must be aware of the BSs location (beyond their identity) and of the corresponding radio maps.
 At this point we do not distinguish between these two options, which are equivalent in terms of system performance (although may not be equivalent in terms of protocol overhead, computation complexity at the UE, and privacy of the UE location with respect to the network control).